When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Pareto Improving CPRR Schemes

+\ifarxiv Proposition~\ref{prop:rev-refund-decreases-ineq} establishes the existence of a user-favorable CPRR scheme that simultaneously decreases the total system cost and reduces the wealth inequality relative to that of the untolled outcome. \else For a proof of Proposition~\ref{prop:rev-refund-decreases-ineq}, see Appendix~\ref{apdx:pfProp1}.
+Note that Proposition~\ref{prop:rev-refund-decreases-ineq} relies on the key observation that an exogenous equilibrium is completely defined through the road tolls $\ttau$, and is thus oblivious of the refund $\rr$.
+Both Definition~\ref{def:pareto-imp} and Proposition~\ref{prop:rev-refund-decreases-ineq} can readily be extended to incorporate the notions of user-favorable and Pareto improving CPRR schemes relative to any status-quo traffic equilibrium pattern beyond the untolled user equilibrium.
+For simplicity, we prove those properties relative to the untolled setting. \fi

-Proposition~\ref{prop:rev-refund-decreases-ineq} establishes the existence of a user-favorable CPRR scheme that simultaneously decreases the total system cost and reduces the wealth inequality relative to that of the untolled outcome.
-We now present an important consequence of this result for the setting when all users travel between the same O-D pair and have values-of-time that are proportional to their incomes.
-In this setting, we establish the existence of a revenue refunding scheme that decreases the wealth inequality relative to the ex-ante income distribution, which is a stronger result than Proposition~\ref{prop:rev-refund-decreases-ineq}.
+We now present an important consequence of this result for single O-D pair travel demand when all users have values-of-time proportional to their incomes.
+In this setting, we show the existence of a revenue refunding scheme that decreases the wealth inequality relative to the ex-ante income distribution.
+We note that this is a stronger result than Proposition~\ref{prop:rev-refund-decreases-ineq} since the wealth inequality of the ex-ante income distribution is lower than that of the ex-post income distribution for the untolled case.

-\begin{corollary} [CPRR Decreases Wealth Inequality for Single O-D Pair] Consider the setting where the O-D pairs are identical across all user groups, i.e., $w_g=w_{g'}$ for every $g,g'\in \G$, and assume that users have values-of-time that are proportional to their incomes, i.e., $v_g = \omega q_g^0$ for some $\omega>0$ for each group $g$.
+\begin{corollary} [CPRR Decreases Wealth Inequality for Single O-D Pair] Consider the setting where all users travel between the same O-D pair, i.e., $w_g=w_{g'}$ for every $g,g'\in \G$, and have values-of-time proportional to their incomes, i.e., $v_g = \omega q_g^0$ for some $\omega>0$ for each group $g$.
 Let $\ttau$ be road tolls such that $C_{\ttau}\leq C_{\0}$.
-Then, for a small enough value of $\beta$ (Definition~\ref{def:ex-post}), there exists a revenue refunding scheme $\r$ such that the CPRR scheme $(\ttau, \r)$ is user-favorable and $W(\q(\ttau, \r)) \leq W(\q^0)$, where $\q^0$ is the ex-ante income distribution. \end{corollary}
+Then, there exists a revenue refunding scheme $\rr$ such that the CPRR scheme $(\ttau, \rr)$ is user-favorable and $W(\q(\ttau, \rr)) \leq W(\q^0)$, where $\q^0$ is the ex-ante income distribution. \end{corollary}